Skip to content

 1. Limited Liability

 Holding companies enjoy the benefits of limited liability.
-It saves the holding companies from paying any compensation to credit holders if their subsidiaries face any financial difficulties.
+It prevents holding companies from paying compensation to creditors if their subsidiaries face financial difficulties.

 2. Tax Advantages